-Who doesn't love breakfast for dinner, anyway?
+Who doesn't love breakfast for dinner, anyway? 😉

 How to Make Them

 - Cook the bacon until it's golden and crispy.
+Remove the strips from the pan and let them drain on paper towels.

-- In a large bowl, combine the flour with the baking powder, sugar, salt and pepper.
-In another bowl, whisk the eggs with the milk.
-Then whisk the contents of both bowls together.
+- Combine the flour with the baking powder, sugar, salt and pepper.
+In another bowl, whisk the eggs and milk together.
+Add this to the dry ingredients, fold in the bacon-onion mixture, cheese and oil.

 - Vegetarian?
 Even though these are called Bacon Cheddar Waffles, you're allowed to skip the bacon. 😉 Or, if you would like to turn these into interesting vegetarian savory waffles, substitute the bacon with chopped sun-dried tomatoes marinated in oil.
 (If you do this, you won't need a skillet -- just mix the sun-dried tomatoes with the scallions.)
+Satuéed mushrooms would also be an excellent addition.

 What to Serve with Savory Waffles for Dinner

-Savory waffles are great with salads, chicken and pork dishes and roasted vegetables.
+Savory dinner waffles are great with salads, chicken and pork dishes and roasted vegetables.
 Below are a handful of delicious suggestions . . . .

 Salads